-Peabody students who wish to work are responsible for finding a job on campus, typically by contacting the hiring department directly.
+Students who wish to work are responsible for finding a campus job by applying through SMILE.
 Job fairs are held at the beginning of each year, during orientation week, with all hiring departments represented.
-This is a good opportunity to seek employment.
-Departments do hire throughout the year and can be contacted directly about open jobs, or found on Handshake under Peabody Institute – Student Jobs.

 Contact: Camille Crossot, 2nd floor Leakin Hall, firstname.lastname@example.org, 667-208-6685